This Fact Sheet is not relevant in your region

 If your limited company is struggling to pay its debts, think carefully about whether it can trade through its financial difficulties.
 To help you do this, complete a business budget sheet showing the company’s income and outgoings.
 You may need help from your accountant to do this.

-When completing the budget, work out the average income for the limited company compared to the outgoings (including salaries).
+When completing the budget, use actual trading figures to build a realistic picture of how your company is performing.
+Work out the average income for the limited company compared to the outgoings (including salaries).
 This should usually be done over a period of 3 to 12 months.
 Your company will also need to budget for corporation tax, PAYE for employees and value added tax (VAT).
 See the Budget sheet for limited companies at the end of this fact sheet.

 If you want a plan that lets your company continue trading, you may be able to apply for a moratorium.
 A moratorium provides your company with a formal breathing space to put a rescue plan into place.